|Product Name||Cocktail Glasses|

 Delivery term: FOB, EXW, CIF are available.

 Cocktails are works of art.
 You can’t just find a random wine glass and pour it out – they take a certain amount of time and skill to blend, so should be served in a nice and appropriate wine glass.
 Before using, you need to check whether your wine glass is clean, there are no gaps, watermarks or lipstick marks, etc. When holding the wine glass, hold the base of the wine glass or the stem of the goblet to avoid leaving finger marks, and do not put your fingers in the glass.
 Ideally, wine glasses should be chilled in the refrigerator before use.
+This is especially important for Martini, Coupe, Nick & Nora and Flute, as cocktails served in these glasses are often “drinked” without ice.
+Wine glasses need to be fully cooled in the refrigerator for 20-30 minutes.
+If you don’t have a freezer nearby, then you can use ice cubes (ideally crushed, not cubes) and add water to cool the wine glass.
 Allow the glasses to cool while preparing the cocktail, then pour off all the water and ice in the glasses before using.
 This method cools faster than in the freezer but not as good.